 “Amazing and transformational – our girls loved working with her and have begged me to bring her back.
 Thank you so much!”- Joel Sohn, Episcopal High School, Office of Equity & Inclusion Co-Director

 “It’s The Artist’s Way, The Four Agreements, and Drawing on the Right Side of the Brain all rolled into one.
-A new book, author, and force to be reckoned with.”- Don Davis, Variety (referencing Jennifer’s book The Art of Singing: Discovering and Developing Your True Voice)
+An author, and force to be reckoned with.”- Don Davis, Variety (referencing Jennifer’s book The Art of Singing: Discovering and Developing Your True Voice)

-Jennifer Hamady is a voice coach and psychotherapist specializing in technical and emotional issues that interfere with self-expression.
-She works in private practice with clients to discover, develop, and confidently release their personal, professional, and performance potential.
-Her clients include Grammy and CMA award-winners, contestants on The Voice and American Idol, and performers in Emmy and Tony award-winning productions, as well as corporate clients across an array of industries.
+Jennifer Hamady is a voice consultant and board-certified therapist specializing in technical and emotional issues that interfere with self-expression.
+With offices in New York and Washington DC, Jennifer works in private practice with musicians and others to discover, develop and confidently release their personal, professional and performance potential.
+Her clients include Grammy and CMA award-winners, contestants on The Voice and American Idol, performers in Emmy and Tony award-winning productions, and corporate clients (including CEO’s) across an array of industries.

 Jennifer is the author of The Art of Singing: Discovering and Developing Your True Voice, Learning to Sing: A Transformative Approach to Vocal Performance and Instruction, and The Art of Singing Onstage and in the Studio.
 Jennifer also writes regularly for The Huffington Post and Psychology Today on matters of creative expression, and conducts workshops and lectures frequently around the world.